Phaitol

 Phaitol (Note: Alternative spellings: "Phaitoul", and "Pheitual".)

-is a village in Manipur, India.
+is a village in the Tamenglong district of Manipur, India, near its border with the Jiribam district.
 It is at the foothills of the Vangaitang range, close to the National Highway 37.

-The village is part of Tamenglong district, Tousem Subdivision, but it is geographically located within the precincts of Jiribam district.
+Though the village is part of Tamenglong district, Tousem Subdivision, it is geographically located within the precincts of Jiribam district due to geographical anomalies in the district delineation.

-During the 2023–2024 Manipur violence, Phaitol was the site of much activity, population displacement and trauma.
+During the 2023–2024 Manipur violence, Phaitol was the site of much violent activity, population displacement and trauma.